What Are Two Key Elements in Deciding How to Collect Data for Marketing Research?

 Definition:

-Secondary data refers to information already collected and published for a different purpose.
+Secondary data refers to information that has already been collected and published for a purpose other than its current use.
 While it may not be tailored to specific research needs, it provides valuable context and background insights.

 Examples: